 We first have presented a spectrum of solutions to the traditional depth-first samefringe problem.
+Except for the defunctionalized ones, all the solutions are compositional in the sense of denotational semantics (i.e., visiting each subtree is defined as the composition of visiting its own subtrees).
 The one using shift and reset is new.
 We believe that connecting the lazy solution with McCarthy's stack-based solution by defunctionalization is new as well.

-By replacing the stack with a queue in the stack-based program, we have then obtained a solution to the breadth-first counterpart of the same fringe problem.
+By replacing the stack with a queue in the stack-based program, we have then obtained a solution to the breadth-first counterpart of the samefringe problem.
 Viewing this queue as a 'data-structure continuation,' we have observed that the operations upon it correspond to the operations induced by the composition of a dynamic delimited continuation and the current (delimited) continuation.
-We have then written this program in direct style using control and prompt.
+We have then written this program compositionally and in direct style using control and prompt.
 In the induction clause of visit in Section 4.2.2, if we returned after visiting t1 and t2 instead of before, we would obtain depth-first traversal.
 This modified clause can be simplified into which coincides with the corresponding clause in Section 4.1.4.
-The resulting pattern of use of control and prompt in the modified definition is the traditional one used to simulate shift and reset [7].
+The resulting pattern of use of control and prompt in the modified definition is the traditional one used to simulate shift and reset [11].